Department of Physical Medicine & Neuro-Rehabilitation

 Our department employs the latest robotic and electrical stimulation technology to advance knowledge of novel techniques and rehabilitative therapies while offering innovative patient care.
 Leading the way in clinical education, we offer four annual symposiums to advance clinical skills and competencies.

 We have a strong focus on teaching the next generation, maintaining relationships with more than 20 universities from around the country to provide neuro-rehabilitation student clinical internships.
+We provide training opportunities for medical students, residents, and therapists.

 Patient care outcomes and satisfaction meets or exceeds national benchmarks for patients recovering from brain injury, stroke, and spinal cord injuries.